 This is new territory, and perhaps not everything we do will help, but we’re going to give as much as we can a try.

-So if you’re working on a project which might benefit from our support, drop us an email on email@example.com and we’ll see what we can do.
+So if you’re working on a project which might benefit from our support or want to collaborate on something new, drop us an email on email@example.com and we’ll see what we can do.

 Project One: #LocalsLoveLocally campaign